 In 2003, I finished my first novel, Indigo Springs.
 It was a momentous summer: a few weeks after the novel went to market, the Supreme Court of B.C. ruled in favor of legalized same-sex marriage.
-A month later, I achieved a lifelong dream by marrying my long-term partner, Kelly Robson, at one of our favorite places, the UBC Botanical Gardens.
-The sequel to Indigo Springs, Blue Magic, was released in 2013 to rave reviews.
+A month later, I achieved a lifelong dream by marrying my long-term partner, author Kelly Robson, at one of our favorite places, the UBC Botanical Gardens.

-My next full-length project will be a trilogy, The Hidden Sea Tales.
+My current full-length project is a trilogy, The Hidden Sea Tales.
 The first book in the series, Child of a Hidden Sea, will be out in June of 2014.